- About

 Figures

-Although authors are encouraged to send the highest-quality figures possible, a wide variety of formats, sizes, and resolutions are accepted for peer-review purposes.
+While authors are encouraged to submit figures of the highest quality, it is important to note that a diverse range of formats, sizes, and resolutions are accepted for the purpose of peer review.

 References